LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 {{< svg src="/efficient_team/your_slice.svg" class="res-right" width="270px" >}}

-These iterations where vertical slices, starting of with many mocked layers which where gradually replaced by the actual implementations.
+These iterations were vertical slices, starting of with many mocked layers which were gradually replaced by the actual implementations.
 The goal was to build something stakeholders could get their hands on early to determine if the solution would deliver the value we envisioned.
 If this turned out not to be the case, we could pivot early when making big changes was still relatively cheap.

 The goal of these slices was always to _discover_ as much work as possible.
 To maximize this, we went for anything **novel** (what we hadn't built before) and **core** (what was central to the solution) first, choosing small pieces of _imagined work_.
 If no small pieces existed that matched the aforementioned criteria, we made the larger ones smaller by mocking extensively.

 ## From a Scope to Scopes

-Since we where already building slices of the projects vertically, we planned them like this as well.
+Since we were already building slices of the projects vertically, we planned them like this as well.
 The whole project was sliced into multiple smaller scopes, initially from _imagined_ work which was continuously replaced by _discovered_ work as we dug deeper into the tasks.
 The 1:1 relation between a scope and a vertical slice wasn't mandated but often occurred naturally.

-The scopes where not drawn once.
-They where refined throughout the project many times, often settling only when most of the tasks inside them contained _discovered_ work.
-Scopes where usually settled when:
+The scopes were not drawn once.
+They were refined throughout the project many times, often settling only when most of the tasks inside them contained _discovered_ work.
+Scopes were usually settled when:

 * We felt we could see the **entire** project just by looking at the scope names
 * It was always clear what scope any new task would belong to